Further improvements to stabilizer simulation theory: classical rewriting of CSS-preserving stabilizer circuits, quadratic form expansions of stabilizer operations, and framed hidden variable models: Acknowledgements

 \section{Acknowledgements}

-The authors thank A.V.~Antipov for useful comments and assistance with clarifying surface codes.
+The authors thank A.V.~Antipov for useful comments and help with working on surface codes.
 The work of V.I.~Yashin was performed at the Steklov International Mathematical Center and supported by the Ministry of Science and Higher Education of the Russian Federation (agreement no. 075-15-2025-303).
-The work of E.O.K. and A.K.F. was supported by the Priority 2030 program at the NIST ``MISIS'' under the project K1-2022-027.
+The work of E.O.K. and A.K.F. was supported by the Priority 2030 program at the NUST ``MISIS'' under the project K1-2022-027.